swciitg/IntranetSearch/CONTRIBUTING.md

 ## Getting Started

-To get started with contributing to CollegeCupid, follow these steps:
+To get started with contributing to IntranetSearch, follow these steps:

 1. Fork this repository to your GitHub account.
 2. Clone your forked repository to your local machine and follow the instructions to set this up as in [Readme](README.md)